Building a B Corp legacy - our journey to certification

 Negotiate the possibility of surrendering or taking over additional m² during the lease term

-During the course of a lease, it's a good idea to be able to increase or restore floor space in the event of major changes in your workforce and requirements.
+During the term of your lease, it's a good idea to be able to increase or restore floor space in the event of a sharp change in your workforce and your requirements.

-Integrating the possibility of reducing your m² between two deadlines can give you real flexibility.
+Including the possibility of reducing your m² between two terms can give you real flexibility.

-In the event of unexpected growth, we advise you to plan for a preferential right to any space that becomes available in the building.
+In the event of unexpected growth, we recommend that you include a preferential right on floor space that becomes available in the building.
 This will give you priority over other applicants from outside the building.

 For every context, the right solution